 Check what legal rights you have as a separated father.
 Takes 2 minutes.

-Try our Rights Checker free, here on this site →There is one other way, though, and that’s for the court to grant you a Parental Responsibility order, and this is the area you should explore with your solicitor.
+Try our Father's Rights Checker free, here on this site →There is one other way, though, and that’s for the court to grant you a Parental Responsibility order, and this is the area you should explore with your solicitor.

 With three years of support that was accepted by the mother, and especially if you lived together before and after your daughter was born (although that’s not necessary) you might be able to establish a legal case.